 Vertical coordinates continue to be referred to the Australian Height Datum (AHD) (Roelse et al., 1975).
 It is well known that shortcomings in the AHD realisation (AHD71 for mainland Australia and AHD83 for Tasmania) resulted in considerable distortions of up to about 1.5 m into AHD across Australia, which is therefore considered a third-order datum (e.g. Morgan, 1992; Featherstone and Filmer, 2012; Watkins et al., 2017).
 However, in the immediate future AHD continues to be a practical height datum or working surface that provides a sufficient approximation of the geoid for many surveying and engineering applications.
 In the longer term, the Intergovernmental Committee on Surveying and Mapping (ICSM) will consider updating AHD or replacing it potentially with a new national gravity-based vertical reference frame (Filmer and Featherstone, 2012).
-Geoscience Australia plans to lead the development of a new vertical working surface as an alternative to AHD (Brown et al., 2018).

-In order to connect to AHD via GDA2020 ellipsoidal heights, a new quasigeoid model (AUSGeoid2020) has been produced (Featherstone et al., 2018; ICSM, 2018; Brown et al., in prep.).
+In order to connect to AHD via GDA2020 ellipsoidal heights, a new quasigeoid model (AUSGeoid2020) has been produced (Featherstone et al., 2017; ICSM, 2018).
 Due to the aforementioned 0.09 m difference in ellipsoidal heights between GDA94 and GDA2020, it is crucial for users to apply AUSGeoid2020 only to GDA2020 ellipsoidal heights, while its predecessor AUSGeoid09 must be used to convert GDA94 ellipsoidal heights.

-In September 2017, Geoscience Australia finalised the release version of AUSGeoid2020.
+In September 2017, Geoscience Australia finalised the release version of AUSGeoid2020, which was later released together with GDA2020 in December 2017.
 As NSW is preparing to enable GDA2020, this paper aims to quantify the expected improvement of using AUSGeoid2020 in conjunction with GDA2020 ellipsoidal heights over using the current AUSGeoid09 in conjunction with GDA94 ellipsoidal heights to access AHD in NSW.
 Three tests are performed in order to evaluate how well the two quasigeoid models fit known AHD heights across the State, based on (1) 138 CORSnet-NSW sites, (2) seven GNSS-based network adjustments of varying extent and size, and (3) numerous height control points from these adjustments.

-2 RECENT QUASIGEOID MODELS IN AUSTRALIA
+2. RECENT QUASIGEOID MODELS IN AUSTRALIA